LSSTDESC/tom_desc/README.md

 You can get lightcurves for objects at the URL `elasticc2/ltcv`.
 POST to this URL, with the post body a json-encoded dict, with keys:
 * `objectid` or `objecitds`: One of these two is required.
 Either the numerical ID of the object whose lightcurve you want, or a list of such numerical ids.
 * `mjd_now`: (Optional.)
 For testing purposes.
 Normally, you will get all known photometry for an object.
 Pass an MJD here, and you'll only get photometry before that mjd.
-* `hostgal_info`: (Optional.)
+* `include_hostinfo`: (Optional.)
 0 or 1, default 0.
 If 1, return information about the first possible host galaxy for each transient.
 * `return_format`: (Optional.)
 0, 1, or 2, default 0.
 (See below.)

 Example: